destinmoulton/i3void/README.md

 #### Usage
 ***
-When you activate/mouseover the i3void window you are presented with two buttons: "Color" and "Close".
+Two buttons appear when you mouseover or activate the i3void window:
+* Color
+* Close

 Clicking on the Color button allows you to change the color of the i3Void window.
 This is useful for identifying workspaces by color.